Blinningjr/rust-debug/README.md

 The library provides a abstraction over the DWARF debug format, which simplifies the process of retrieving information form DWARF.

-The goals of the library are:
+The goals of for the library are:
 * Easy to use.
 * Provides one function solution for everything.
 * Dose not enforce which library is used too read from the debugged target.